sharanyavenkat25/Neuralnetwork-training-using-FFAlgorithm/README.md

 # Nature Inspired Firefly Algorithm
-Training Neyral networks by using nature inspired heuristical approches such as the Firefly Algorithm
+Training Neural networks by using nature inspired heuristical approches such as the Firefly Algorithm